 Comfort: Invisalign is more comfortable as it uses a patented thermoplastic material called SmartTrack which does not impinge on the gums, compared to the traditional braces with metal brackets and wires which rubs against the inner cheeks and gums causing irritation.

-Aesthetics: Invisalign, like its name indicates, is almost invisible and suitable adults who want to realign their teeth discreetly for a natural smile, while metal braces are silver or ceramic coloured (top-up for this option).
+Aesthetics: Invisalign, like its name indicates, is almost invisible and suitable for adults who want to realign their teeth discreetly for a natural smile, while metal braces are silver or ceramic coloured (top-up for this option).
 Although it may cost more, the main reason is it is aesthetically pleasing as they are virtually invisible

 Less Compromise on Your Lifestyle: You can eat or drink anything you like, without any restriction, as Invisalign is removed before you eat or drink.
 You also do not need to worry about having food stuck on the wires or brackets like in metal braces.

 Less painful and more hygienic: Invisalign aligners can be removed for eating and cleaning (brushing and flossing).
-On the other hand, metal braces are fixed brackets and wires and is less hygienic than Invisalign as food can get stuck in the metal braces.
+On the other hand, metal braces are fixed brackets and wires and are less hygienic than Invisalign as food can get stuck in the metal braces.

 Saves your time and fewer doctor visits: Invisalign aligners require less maintenance and adjustment than metal braces which require more frequent visits to the dentist.

-More Efficient Movement: Invisalign guides the patient through a clear step by step treatment plan, allowing them you to be clear about which stage your teeth are moving towards to shaping your desired smile.
+More Efficient Movement: Invisalign guides the patient through a clear step by the step treatment plan, allowing them to be clear about which stage your teeth are moving towards to shaping your desired smile.